billyc/a8crossing/README.md

 # a8crossing

 This is just my playground for experimenting with old Atari retro-computing code.

-Code is public domain.
+License: GPL 3

+- build sky & ground in gr. mode 4a
+- joystick to move character
+- hold-button to pop up context circle
+- tools! plant, use, etc
+- bottom area for status stuff